tessercat/daoistic-book/blog/meritocracy/content.md

 無存國矣

-That's why masters of the road ahead inspire but don't act, insist but don't explain, reject discussion, reject analysis, stay still and empty to be prepared.
+That's why masters of the road ahead inspire but don't control, assert but don't explain, reject belief, reject theory, stay still and empty to be prepared.
-They don't say anything critical, don't do anything destructive.
+They don't speak in anger
+and don't take by force.
-They set terms, establish facts.
+They set terms, establish facts, let delegates decide for themselves.
-As public servants they manage themselves, follow the road in ignorance, and let facts speak for themselves.
+They follow the road in ignorance and let facts speak for themselves.
 故有道之主
 因而不為